MOBILITIES OF NATION AND EMPIRE: VICTORIAN LITERATURE 1850-1890 - 2023/4

 The assessment strategy is designed to provide students with the opportunity to demonstrate achievement of the module learning outcomes.

 Seminar discussion with ongoing tutor feedback is designed to assess professional/practical skills in communicating ideas orally and transferable skills in working individually and as part of a group.
 It also assesses subject knowledge relating to formal, contextual, critical, and theoretical approaches to the study of Victorian literature.
 Seminars also assess cognitive/analytical skills in critical thinking and in the analysis of literary form and language.
+Formative feedback will also be provided on an optional mid-module 500 word blog post.

 The 4500 word essay assess subject knowledge relating to formal, contextual, critical, and theoretical approaches to the analysis of literary form and language, cognitive/analytical skills in critical thinking, and professional/practical skills in communicating ideas in writing.
 The essay also assesses transferable skills, namely the ability to conduct research for written work in an organised and critical fashion and to develop and communicate imaginative and rigorous arguments in a sustained format.